-Reclass ification Import on Impact on Initial Carrying Value From То Impact on Profit or Loss Impact on Equity Initial Carrying Value After Reclassification FVOCI Amortised Cost - Cumulative gain or loss on OCI is adjusted against the fair value of the financial asset Fair value at the reclassification date becomes its new gross carrying amount by added or deducted the previous cumulative gain or loss.
+Reclass ification Impact on Profit or Loss Impost on Initial Carrying Value After Reclassification From То Impact on Equity FVOCI Amortised Cost - Cumulative gain or loss on OCI is adjusted against the fair value of the financial asset Fair value at the reclassification date becomes its new gross carrying amount by added or deducted the previous cumulative gain or loss.
 Effective interest rate and expected credit loss is not adjusted.
-FVPL Cumulative gain is reclassified or loss on OCI to profit or loss Financial assets is measured at fair value
+FVPL Cumulative gain or loss on OCI is reclassified to profit or loss Financial assets is measured at fair value